Epyx

-Epyx, Inc. was a video game developer and publisher active in the late 1970s and 1980s.
-The company was founded as Automated Simulations by Jim Connelley and Jon Freeman, originally using Epyx as a brand name for action-oriented games before renaming the company to match in 1983.
+Epyx, Inc. was an American video game developer and publisher active in the late 1970s and 1980s.
+The company was founded in 1978 as Automated Simulations by Jim Connelley and Jon Freeman, publishing a series of tactical combat games.
+The Epyx brand was introduced when the company branched out to a series of more action-oriented titles.
+In 1983, as these types of games now represented the majority of their product line, the company was renamed to match.
 Epyx published a long series of games through the 1980s.
-The company is currently owned by Bridgestone Multimedia Group Global.
+The company's assets are currently owned by Bridgestone Multimedia Group Global.

 History

 Formation

 In 1977, Susan Lee-Merrow invited Jon Freeman to join a Dungeons & Dragons game hosted by Jim Connelley and Jeff Johnson.
-Connelley later purchased a Commodore PET computer to help with the bookkeeping involved in being a dungeon master, and came up with the idea of writing a computer game for the machine before the end of the year so he could write it off on his taxes.
-Freeman had written on gaming for several publications, and joined Connelley in the design of a new space-themed wargame.
+Connelley later purchased a Commodore PET computer to help with the bookkeeping involved in being a dungeon master, and he came up with the idea of writing a computer game for the machine before the end of the year so he could write it off on his taxes.
+Freeman had written on gaming for several publications, and he joined Connelley in the design of a new space-themed wargame.
 Starting work around August 1978, Freeman wrote the basic rules, mission sets, background stories and the manual, while Connelley coded up the system in PET BASIC.

 The BASIC era

 The two formed Automated Simulations around Thanksgiving 1978 to market the game, and released it in December as Starfleet Orion.
 Examining contemporary magazines (Byte and Creative Computing) suggests this is the first commercial space-themed wargame for a personal computer.
 As the game was written in BASIC, it was easy to port to other home computers of the era, starting with the TRS-80 and then the Apple II, the latter featuring rudimentary graphics.
 They followed this game with 1979's Invasion Orion, which included a computer opponent so as not to require two human players.

 The company's next release, Temple of Apshai, was very successful, selling over 20,000 copies.
 As the game was not a "simulation" of anything, the company introduced the Epyx brand name for these more action-oriented titles.
-Rated as the best computer game by practically every magazine of the era, Apshai was soon ported from the TRS-80 to additional systems, such as the Atari 8-bit family and Commodore 64.
+Rated as the best computer game by practically every magazine of the era, Apshai was soon ported from the TRS-80 to additional systems, such as the Atari 8-bit computers and Commodore 64.
 Apshai spawned a number of similar adventure games based on the same game engine, including two direct sequels, branded under the Dunjonquest label.
 The games were so successful that they were later re-released in 1985 as the Temple of Apshai Trilogy.

 Using the same BASIC game engine, a series of "semi-action" games followed under the Epyx brand, including Crush, Crumble and Chomp!, Rescue at Rigel, and Star Warrior, each of which added twists to the Apshai engine.